ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ## Distribution

+### Individual cards

 Up until 19th March 2022 all sample cards had been sent out in clear toploaders - anyone who was lucky enough to win a card would know for sure which card they were getting.

-A list of the events which saw sample Lorraine, Wandering Warrior cards distributed in this way can be found in the [Individual card giveaways](#individual-card-giveaways) section at the end of this article.
+For the sake of this article that only applies to the [CMT-013](#cmt-013) Lorraine, Wandering Warrior sample.
+A list of the events which saw those sample cards distributed in this way can be found in the [Individual card giveaways](#individual-card-giveaways) section at the end.

+### Promotional packs

-On 19th March that all changed when the developers announced that they would award new Promotional Packs instead of distributing specific cards directly.
+On 19th March 2022 the developers announced that they would award new Promotional Packs instead of distributing specific cards directly.

-{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/promotional-pack.png" description="Grand Archive Promotional Pack." max-width="500px" %}
+{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/promotional-pack.png" description="Grand Archive Promotional Pack." max-width="440px" %}

-Below lists which promotional packs contained which cards and the odds of them being pulled.
-A list of events which awarded these packs can be found in [Promotional Packs](/promotional-packs).
+Below lists which promotional packs contained which Lorraine, Wandering Warrior cards and the odds of them being pulled.
+A list of events which awarded these packs can be found in <span class="dead-links">[Promotional Packs](/promotional-packs)</span>.

 Two packs have been released containing the [CMT-013 Lorraine, Wandering Warrior](#cmt-013) sample card: